Grand Canyon Rafting - Colorado River

 Lee's Ferry to Pearce's Ferry

-While some argue the Middle Fork Salmon is the best multi-day river trip in the west, a Grand Canyon rafting or kayaking trip is the best multi-day river trip in the world.
-High volume whitewater rapids and a multi-week trip are the initial draws.
-The exquisite scenery and countless side hikes are the most memorable parts of the trip.
+Grand Canyon rapids have some of the largest waves of rafting rivers anywhere.
+Another unique aspect of these trips is the ability to spend two-weeks floating downstream.
+However, the exquisite scenery and countless side hikes are the most memorable parts of the trip.
 A whitewater rafting or kayaking trip through Grand Canyon is a truly unique experience.
 The key is how to get on a trip.
-Many commercial companies are booked years in advance, and the weighted lottery system is not easy to win so plan ahead.
+Many Grand Canyon outfitters are booked years in advance, and the weighted lottery system is not easy to win so plan ahead.

 When to raft the Grand Canyon

 One of the most common questions is when is the best time to raft the Colorado River.
 The obvious answer is whenever you can get on a trip.
 That being said, it is really about personal preference.
-The spring has wild flowers, milder temperatures and tends to be more windy particularly in May.
-While June and July are hot and dry until monsoon season start, meaning the Little Colorado is typically clear and a highlight for many.
+Grand Canyon in the spring has wild flowers, milder temperatures and tends to be more windy particularly in May.
+While June and July are hot and dry until monsoon season start, meaning the Little Colorado is typically vibrant clear blue water.
+Some try to time the high water of July and August to see the biggest whitewater the Grand Canyon has to offer.

-Monsoon season of later July and August cools down temperatures some and can lead to amazing sights of hundreds of waterfalls of different colors cascading into the river and typically the highest water of the year.
+Monsoon season in Grand Canyon starts in late July and continues through August.
+Monsoons bring afternoon thunderstorms that cool down temperatures and can lead to amazing sights of hundreds of waterfalls of different colors cascading into the river.
 Unfortunately, this rules out certain hikes at times due to lightning and flash flood concerns.
 The fall is cooler, a little dryer and the days are shorter.
-As a result the dry hikes more fun.
-Winter can be cold with sections of the canyon where the sun never reaches the river, however there are less people on the water.
+As a result the hiking options become endless.
+Winter temperatures can be cold at the bottom of the Grand Canyon where the sun never reaches the river, however there are less people on the water.

 Mile 0: Put-in at Lees Ferry

 Put-in at the Lees Ferry.
 The right side of the beach is for private trips and the left side is for commercial trips.
-The rangers will show up to check your pfds and make sure you are bringing all the required equipment.
+The National Park rangers will show up to check your pfds and make sure you are bringing all the required equipment.
+There is a smooth water float trip that starts upstream at the base of Glen Canyon Dam and ends here.
+This is a nice day trip but for those wanting rapids the one-day Diamond down rafting trips are a better option.

 Mile 20.7: Rapid Roaring 20’s